mariusrueve/ChemWeaver/README.md

 python main.py
 ```

+Now you can access the application at [http://localhost:7474](http://localhost:7474).
+The default username and password are `neo4j` and `1234`.

 ## Idea

 Creating a chemical similarity database using a graph-based database along with fingerprints and other descriptors is a great way to manage and analyze chemical data efficiently.
 Here’s a step-by-step guide to get you started: